BhargavNaik15/sv-randomization-basics/README.md

 ##▶️ How to Run
 You can simulate this code using any SystemVerilog simulator such as:
--Synopsys VCS
+- Synopsys VCS
--Cadence Xcelium
+- Cadence Xcelium
--Mentor Questa
+- Mentor Questa
--Or online using EDA Playground
+- Or online using EDA Playground

 ## 📸 Sample Output
 [0] Before Randomize